Reproducible-Urban-Research/geo-data-viewer/README.md

 This extension is particularly useful for users who work with geospatial data in a coding environment, enabling quick visualization and basic exploration without requiring external applications.

-(have a preview of the geo-data-viewer)
+(have a preview img for the geo-data-viewer)

 ## Features
 ### ✅ Supported Data Formats